 When the artery in the groin, the femoral artery, is stenosed or blocked, an operation can be used to remove the plaque from the artery in order to improve flow and circulation.
 The artery is close to the surface here under the skin, and therefore the surgical procedure is not too invasive.
-An alternative treatment would be angioplasty.
-It would be necessary to access the arterial system from the opposite side to perform this.
+An alternative treatment would be angioplasty with a stent if required.
+This can be done with access to the arterial system from the opposite groin or arm to perform this.

 The surgical procedure can be performed under general or local anaesthetic.
 The plaque is removed from the artery.
 A patch is often used to repair the artery and avoid narrowing.
 Patient's will stay in hospital 1 or 2 nights following this procedure.